exoplatform/exo-documentation/docs/Administration.rst

 .. note:: the list of templates is read-only.
-Changing a template's details requires to edit the config file as explained here.
+Changing a template details requires to edit the config file as explained in :ref:`developers guide <PLFDevGuide.SpaceTemplates.Extend>` .

 Manage Templates